D-Garment: Physically Grounded Latent Diffusion for Dynamic Garment Deformations

 Dynamic garment modeling is a growing research area in computer vision.
-Current models can be categorized into two classes: learning-based garment modeling and physics-inspired simulation.
-Achar~\etal~\cite{survey} provide an exhaustive review on cloth draping methods.
+Current learning-based models can be categorized into two classes: pose-dependent garment modeling and dynamic cloth simulation. \citet{drapingsurvey} provide an exhaustive review on cloth draping methods.
 We focus on works that learn garment models, which in particular excludes works that reconstruct possibly animatable garments.

-\paragraph*{Learning-based garment modeling.} Modeling 3D garments on top of humans is traditionally time-consuming and requires expertise.
-Data-driven cloth models can alleviate this process by enabling parametric 3D modeling and automatic cloth-body draping.
+\paragraph*{Pose-Dependent Garment Modeling.} Modeling 3D garments is traditionally time-consuming and requires expertise.
+Data-driven cloth models alleviate this process by enabling parametric 3D modeling and automatic cloth-body draping.
 These models can be applied to various tasks, such as 3D model reconstruction from images or point clouds.
-SMPLicit~\cite{smplicit} proposes a parametric model capable of generating diverse garments over humans with a fine-grained control over cloth cut and design.
-Follow-up works model diverse garments given different inputs such as image~\cite{garment3dgen}, 2D mask~\cite{design2cloth}, sketches~\cite{multimodal} and more recently text~\cite{dresscode, aipparel, chatgarment}.
-A parametric body model~\cite{smpl} is commonly used as an additional input to fit the generated 3D model over different body shapes.
+SMPLicit~\citep{smplicit} is a parametric model capable of generating diverse garments with a fine-grained control over cloth cut and design.
+Follow-up works modeled diverse garments given different inputs such as image~\citep{garment3dgen}, 2D masks~\citep{design2cloth}, sketches~\citep{multimodal} and more recently text~\citep{dresscode, aipparel, chatgarment}.
+To fit the generated 3D model over different body shapes, a parametric body model~\citep{smpl} is commonly used.
 The garment can be posed using the body's Linear Blend Skinning (LBS) weights.
-While this representation enables efficient generative models that generalize across diverse garment styles and body shapes, it does not faithfully represent cloth deformation across different body poses.
+This straightforward approach needs to compute LBS weights of the garment \wrt the body and does not model pose-dependent high-frequency details.

-Yang~\etal~\cite{Yang_2018_ECCV} studied cloth deformation across different body poses and motions by analyzing statistics of clothing layer deformations modeled \wrt~an underlying parametric body model.
+\citet{Yang_2018_ECCV} studied cloth deformation across different body poses and motions by analyzing statistics of clothing layer deformations modeled \wrt an underlying parametric body model.
 While this allows to generalize to new factors, the model has limited capacity.